 Continuing downhill we reached even better views of the Faraglioni.
-I didn’t know anything about them other than they are three rocks jutted out of the ocean.
+I didn’t know anything about them other than they are three rocks sticking out of the ocean.
 In person, I have to say, they are pretty spectacular.

 Lunch would have to wait because it was gelato time at Buonocore Gelateria.
 The only ‘must-do’ on my food list was some gelato-goodness from this shop, which I came to find out is so much more than just gelato.
-The gelateria also has a large selection of pastries and the smell inside the cafe is swoon-worthy.
+The gelateria also has a large selection of pastries and the smell inside the cafe is drool-worthy.
 I could easily eat my body weight in pastries from this shop.

 Now full of gelato, it was back downhill to visit the Giardini di Augusto.
 We went for the flower gardens and stayed for the views.
-We found an empty bench with gorgeous views eastwards along the coast and downwards to Via Krupp.
+We found an empty bench with gorgeous vistas eastwards along the coast and downwards to Via Krupp.
 At 2 euros entry fee, it’s a lovely garden and more views.

 Mount Solaro Chairlift